Get to know the Great Lakes

 Wisconsin Sea Grant has a library of videos that cover all aspects of Great Lakes literacy.
 You will find every topic.

-GREAT LAKES ORIGIN
+THE ORIGIN OF GREAT LAKES

 Have you ever wondered how the Great Lakes were formed?
 The story starts with ancient Wisconsin glaciers and ends with the five bodies of water we know and love today.
 Visit the Wisconsin Sea Grant website to learn more.